AUDIE CORNISH, HOST:

 HELLER: I think in a way most generations get a raw deal.
 I think that we think things are really bad at any given point.
 But the fact is, it's not really that they suddenly change for the worse.
 There's a new problem for every generation to deal with.
 And most of the time we have dealt with it.

 CORNISH: Not surprisingly, Lev Heller is a philosophy major.
 And he has a plan to prepare for this economy, to spend more time in school.
 In his case, medical school.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.